Barista Resources

 No, photos of your latte art don’t belong on your resume.

-However, you can highlight your latte art skills in your barista resume description or portfolio.
+However, you can highlight your latte art skills in your Barista resume description or portfolio.
 If a café emphasizes artistry, bring photos or a portfolio to the interview instead.

-List part-time and seasonal roles the same way as full-time ones: include the café name, job title, location, and dates.
-In the bullets, stress achievements (like handling holiday rushes or training new hires), since these experiences still demonstrate valuable barista skills for resume purposes.
+In the bullets, stress achievements (like handling holiday rushes or training new hires), since these experiences still demonstrate valuable Barista skills for resume purposes.

 Short-term roles can still add value if you gained skills relevant to a barista.
-Present them honestly and focus on transferable strengths: fast-paced service, POS systems, or customer satisfaction.
+Present them honestly and focus on transferable strengths: fast-paced service, POS systems or customer satisfaction.

 If the role was very brief, you might combine it with similar experience under one heading to avoid clutter.

 It depends on the employer.
 Specialty cafés and independent shops might appreciate a visually creative coffee shop resume, but large chains often prefer clean, ATS-friendly formats.
-To be safe, stick with a simple template for online applications, and bring a more stylized version to interviews if appropriate.

 Be specific.
-Instead of writing “Passionate about coffee,” mention concrete details: your knowledge of single-origin beans, your interest in sustainable sourcing, or your skill in brewing methods like pour-over and cold brew.
-Specifics make your resume for barista more credible and memorable.
+Instead of writing “Passionate about coffee,” mention concrete details: your knowledge of single-origin beans, your interest in sustainable sourcing or your skill in brewing methods like pour-over and cold brew.